OnyxNox/AzureDevOpsGantt/ReadMe.md

 ### JavaScript Version

-Open the [web/index.html](./web/index.html) file in a web browser.
-This version can be used to rapidly iterate while setting up a feature.
+The JavaScript version is ideal for rapidly iterating while setting up a feature.

+Navigate to this repository's [GitHub Page](https://onyxnox.github.io/AzureDevOpsGantt/) (recommended), or download the repository and open the [./docs/index.html](./docs/index.html) file in a web browser.

 ### Rust Version

+The Rust version is ideal for tracking progress by scheduling regular snapshots while working on the feature.

 Run the `cargo run` command below in a terminal at the root of the workspace.
-This version can be used to track progress while working on the feature by scheduling regular snapshots.

 ```shell
 cargo run -- --help